ActivitySim/activitysim/HOW_TO_RELEASE.md

 00. Use bump2version to tag the release commit and update the version number.
-The following code will generate a "patch" release, incrementing the third value in the version number.
+The following code will generate a "patch" release, incrementing the third value in the version number (i.e. "1.2.3" becomes "1.2.4").
 Alternatively, make a "minor" or "major" release.
     The `--list` command will generate output to your console to confirm that the old and new version numbers are what you expect, before you push the commit (with the changed version in the code) and tags to GitHub.
     ```sh
     bump2version patch --list
-    git push --tags
     ```

     It is also possible to make a development pre-release.
-To do so, explicitly set the version number to the next patch plus a ".dev"
+To do so, explicitly set the version number to the next patch plus a ".devN"
     suffix:

     ```sh
-    bump2version patch --new-version 1.2.3.dev --list
+    bump2version patch --new-version 1.2.3.dev0 --list
     ```

     Then, when ready to make a "final" release, set the version by